Oncurrent/zeno/data-consistency-models.md

   possibly in a different order -- their view of the shared state is identical, and any conflicting updates are merged automatically [[1]](#1).

-CRDT's implement strong eventual consistency.
-Since conflicting changes are merged automatically the order in which they occured becomes a concern.
-Strong eventual consistency, and thus CRDT's, require that the order in which the updates are applied does not matter.
+Conflict-Free Replicated Data Types (CRDT's) implement strong eventual consistency.
+Since conflicting changes are merged automatically the order in which they occurred becomes a concern.
+Strong eventual consistency, and thus CRDT's, requires that the order in which the updates are applied not matter.
 In other words the updates must be commutative.
 And since we are not picking one as the winner we have to consider duplicate updates (due to e.g. the network) and so updates must be idempotent.
 While from the users perspective commutativity and idempotency don't have to exist, the underlying data structures and update semantics must obey them.

 Zeno uses strong eventual consistency for all data stored at `[:zeno/crdt ...]`.
-We expect this to be the most common place application developers turn to store data. `[:zeno/sharing ...]` is also backed by the same CRDT data structures and so can be used offline etc.
+We expect this to be the most common place application developers turn to store data.
+CRDT data storage is also provided as an option for authorization plugins but not authentication plugins (since you must be online to authenticate).

 # References
 <a id="1">[1]</a>